ianrastall/text-utils/books/ada/book-ada-04.md

 Enumeration literals participate in the lexical rules just like numeric
 literals: they are single tokens, cannot contain whitespace, and are case-insensitive.
-Later chapters cover advanced topics such as derived enumerations and `for` loops over enumeration ranges, but it is helpful to recognize them now as part of Ada's lexical vocabulary.
+Chapter 6 (Types and Declarations) revisits derived enumerations and Chapter 7 (Control Structures) shows how `for` loops iterate over enumeration ranges, but it is helpful to recognize them now as part of Ada's lexical vocabulary.

 Do not confuse character literals with strings: `'A'` represents a single character value of type `Character`, while "A" is a string literal of type